admob-plus/admob-plus/website/docs/cordova/ads/canvas-banner.md

 ## Usage

-The Banner created will be the current size of the canvas, make sure it is a normal size.
+The Banner created will be the current size of the canvas, make sure it is a normal size, and do not use `padding` or `border` on the canvas, this causes the canvas size to be measured incorrectly, you can add the canvas inside a `div` and apply the styles to it.

+It is recommended to disable video ads to avoid potential performance issues.

 ```js
 let canvasBanner